space

 For “The Humans”: Backstage Disney

 Various filmmakers, animators, and film historians, including Incredibles director Brad Bird, offer up their thoughts on the creation villainous Cruella De Vil from her origins in Dodie Smith’s book, to voice actress, to the character’s animators.
-Old interview footage is included with Cruella’s directing animator Marc Davis.
+Old interview footage with Cruella’s directing animator Marc Davis is included.
 Live-action stills are shown of Mary Wickes, who acted out the part as a reference for the animators (though it was Betty Lou Gerson who provide Cruella’s voice in the film).

 This feature contains seven separate galleries with images and sketches for the film: Visual Development; Character Design; Layouts, Backgrounds & Overlays; Storyboard Art; Live-Action Reference; Animation Art; and Production Photos.